pdxrod/clearcut-spring/README.md

 # clearcut-spring

-### This is what clearcut would look like with Spring
+### This is what Clearcut would look like with Spring

 [Clearcut](https://github.com/pdxrod/clearcut) is a dependency-injection framework I wrote to avoid Spring XML configuration files.
 But subsequently, Spring has evolved, and no longer needs them.